Jestersly/Trade_Tool_Treasury/README.md

 - A **green number** for transactions means a Long-Trade (or Buy) was made
 - A **red number** for transactions means a Short-Trade (or Sell) was made

-- A **green number** for liquidations means somebodies Take-Profit got triggered
+- A **green number** for liquidations means somebody got liquidated due to rising prices
-- A **red number** for liquidations means somebody got liquidated (Stop-Loss or max.
-Margin got triggered)
+- A **red number** for liquidations means somebody got liquidated due to falling prices

 - On the right side of the liquidation and trade screener you can see the cumulative Sum since you started the program